 Correlation can be positive, negative, or zero.
 A positive correlation means that the returns of two investments tend to move in the same direction.
 A negative correlation means that the returns of two investments tend to move in opposite directions.
 A zero correlation means that the returns of two investments are independent and do not move in relation to each other.

-Real estate correlation is measured on a scale of +1 to -1 and the numbers on this scale are referred to as correlation coefficients.
+Real estate correlation is measured on a scale of +1 to -1; the numbers on this scale are referred to as correlation coefficients.
 The definitions of strong, moderate, and weak correlation can be debated, but as a general guide, the correlation coefficients can be interpreted as follows:

 +1.00 Perfect positive correlation